pfunk-ml/VisionProjectKrang/Documentation/ReadMe
Nehchal.md

     There are several parameters that need to be set.
 These parameters are used both for calibration of cameras and tracking of AR markers.

-    All parameters are set in globalStuff/config.json .
+    Most parameters are set in globalStuff/config.json .

     This file is read by calibration and tracking programs at the start and global variables are set.
 No re-compilation is required after making any changes to this file.